 - In Warhammer40000, Dark Eldar Haemonculi use the term, but they are the mad alchemists who do the constructing rather than the constructs, those are Grotesques and Mandrakes.
 Possibly a Double Subversion as most Haemonculi are likely to manipulate their own bodies into something completely new at some point in their careers.

 - There are homunculi in Magic: The Gathering.
 Most of those are bloated humanoids with a single huge eye.
-The most useful is probably Riddlekeeper.
+A popular example is Riddlekeeper.
+Recurring Ravnican Butt-Monkey Fblthp is another prominent example.

 - Valkyrie Profile also features homunculi (or at least similar creatures called chimera), mostly created by the twinked-out multiclass Alchemist/Necromancer/Runemaster/Sorcerer, Lezard Valeth.
 The first one seen is basically just a big, stupid, frankensteinian monster, but his best creations are basically enhanced human bodies worthy of a goddess.
 Which makes sense, seeing as he'd planned to use them to incarnate the Valkyrie with.